Registered Nurses – Intellectual Disability Service (Medium Secure Unit)

 About You / About the Role

-We are looking for an experienced Intellectual Disability, Mental Health or Comprehensive Registered Nurse to join our supportive multidisciplinary team.
+We are looking for experienced Intellectual Disability, Mental Health or Comprehensive Registered Nurses to join our supportive multidisciplinary team.
 You will be an enthusiastic Registered Nurse with a range of skills and the ability to work effectively with a large team to a high standard of practice.
 To be successful in this role you must be positive with exceptional communication skills, you will also have a passion for supporting people from admission to discharge.

 This is an excellent opportunity to develop your clinical skills on a shift by shift basis.
 You will be working alongside patients in a complex environment to meet their identified needs in a multi-disciplinary setting.
 The emphasis is on the delivery of safe client focused care in an ever changing dynamic setting.